-As long as you know the rules – unwritten – the exercise of writing a CV is not a complicated task.
+As long as you know the rules – unwritten – the exercise of writing a resume is not a complicated task.

-By definition, your CV is a comprehensive document that details your training steps, your professional skills and your career.
+By definition, your resume is a comprehensive document that details your training steps, your professional skills and your career.

 In practice, this is your passport to get an interview and then seek a job.
 It must be clear, understandable and attractive, corresponding to the position your potential employers have to offer.